Code-Institute-Submissions/ms4-siopa-fia/TESTING.md

 - Unsubscribe link not displaying (its in a text file, may need to change this to a html file instead?)
 Fixed: removed the anchor tag and replaced with just hte simple unsubscribe url

+Other changes made before during production:
+Removed the two decimals from rating- looked better with a simple decimal point